• Home

 Five Acres Honey Farm avoids chemicals

-Our core values
+My core values

-We believe in:
+I believe in:

-• Leaving the earth better than how we found it.
+• Leaving the earth better than how we found it

 • Using everything possible.
 (Turning waste into treasure.)

-• Small steps creating a big impact.
+• Small steps creating a big impact

-• Bee-centered landscapes.
+• Bee-centered landscapes

-• Living seasonally and honoring the ebb and flow of nature’s cycles.
+• Living seasonally and honoring the ebb and flow of nature’s cycles

 Meet the bees